 The nearest beach is also a good 25-minute walk away.

-The rooms have large, comfortable beds, air conditioning, good bathrooms and showers, TV, kettles, really cold fridges and daily complimentary water.
+The rooms at the V Hotel have large, comfortable beds, air conditioning, good bathrooms and showers, TV, kettles, really cold fridges and daily complimentary water.

 Although they spoke almost no English in the hotel, all the staff were very friendly and helpful.